DataDog/serilog-sinks-datadog-logs/README.md

 Since 0.2.0, you can configure the Datadog sink by using an `appsettings.json` file with the [Serilog.Setting.Configuration](https://github.com/serilog/serilog-settings-configuration) package.

 In the `"Serilog.WriteTo"` array, add an entry for `DatadogLogs`.

-An example is shown below:
+Example:

 ```json
 "Serilog": {